Aftendo/SatellaZone/README.md

 * Braden Yes *for retalking about revive Nintendo Zone*
 * Envy *for research about Nintendo Zone*
 * JeremKO *for beta testing*
+* Spencer Everly *for backing up Nintendo Zone pages when it was alive*